-RUSKIN, Fla. — People for the Ethical Treatment of Animals (PETA) is offering a reward of up to $5,000 for information leading to the arrest and conviction on cruelty charges of whoever abandoned a dog with its front and back legs tied together in Ruskin last week.
+RUSKIN, Fla. — People for the Ethical Treatment of Animals (PETA) and Florida Voices for Animals (FVA) are offering a $6,000 reward for information leading to the arrest and conviction on cruelty charges of whoever abandoned a dog with its front and back legs tied together in Ruskin last week.

 The small tan and white dog, believed to be a 2-year-old miniature pinscher and chihuahua mix, was found on Wednesday near G-7 Ranch and Stephens Roads.
 Authorities said the dog freed its front legs from the bindings and dragged itself down the road, leaving cuts and scrapes on its back legs, until it reached a nearby residence.
 The homeowner contacted authorities, according to officials.